simonajsimona/sjs-website/content/tutorial/_index.md

 #After renaming or deleting the parent folder, you may wish to update any `[[menu.main]]` menu links to it in the `config.toml`.
 +++
-This page hosts documentations of all my workshops.
+This page hosts documentation for all my workshops.
 In the sidebar, select the name of the workshop you are enrolled in and follow instructions accordingly